Home

 How can I ask for an EPPLAC meeting with my child’s provision?

-The EPPLAC can be initiated by either the education provision or parents/guardians.
+The EPPLAC can be initiated by either the education provision or parents/carers.
 The EPPLAC forms explain how to structure the EPPLAC meeting.
-After the first meeting, parents/guardians and the education provision set a review date to see how the plans made at the EPPLAC meeting are going.
+After the first meeting, parents/carers and the education provision set a review date to see how the plans made at the EPPLAC meeting are going.

 The first EPPLAC meeting after the Adoption/Special Guardianship/Child Arrangement Order has been granted will normally be arranged at the last PEP review (when the child is still in Local Authority Care).

 Who Chairs the EPPLAC meeting?
-Parents/guardians and school decide together who will chair the meeting and who else to invite.
+Parents/carers and school decide together who will chair the meeting and who else to invite.

 Does my child have to have an EPPLAC?
 Their education provision doesn’t know that they are previously looked after